-The expected term is based on historical data since 2008; prior to 2008, the expected term of options granted was based on the simplified method provided in Staff Accounting Bulletin No. 107 for "plain vanilla options."
+The expected term is based on historical data.
 The expected term for the Purchase Plan is based on the weighted-average purchase period of the Purchase Plan.
-The expected volatility is based on our historical stock prices and the estimated forfeiture rate of the options is based on historical data.
+The expected volatility is based on our historical stock prices, and the estimated forfeiture rate of the options is based on historical data.